alirezajm1382/ChatApp-Socket-Next/README.md

 ## Note

-For any usage except for development environment, you need to run `node server.js` in the terminal separately.
+For any usage except for development environment, you need to run `node server/server.js` in the terminal separately.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

+Reminder: The ```server.js``` file is only used for development environment.

 ## Usage